nnennaeze07/EC444/skills/cluster-0/03/report.md

 #  Skill Name

-Author: FirstName LastName
+Author: Nnenna Eze

-Date: YYYY-MM-DD
+Date: 2020-09-06
 -----

 ## Summary
+I have updated this report to indicate I posted a profile picture on Piazza

 ## Sketches and Photos